benzo addiction treatment in Los Angeles, CA

 Benzodiazepine Addiction Treatment In Los Angeles

 Benzodiazepines help people manage the symptoms of panic disorders, anxiety disorders, seizures, and insomnia, among other conditions.
 However, in recent years, benzodiazepines—also known as “benzos” or “downers”—have been abused as a recreational drug.
 This has led to addiction, along with both common and troubling symptoms.
-Thus, this has enhanced the need for comprehensive benzo addiction treatment in Los Angeles.
+Thus, this has enhanced the need for comprehensive benzo addiction treatment in Los Angeles, California.

 Benzodiazepine addiction has become more common in recent years.
 This is because the number of prescriptions written by doctors have risen steadily in the 21st century.
 For example, between 1996 and 2013, prescriptions for benzos increased 67%, from 8.1 million to 13.5 million per year.

 Despite the fact that getting benzos is relatively easy, the effects on those who abuse the drug can be dire.
-One study found that, among popular prescription medications, benzos were associated with the greatest risk of early death.
+One study found that, among popular prescription drugs, benzos were associated with the greatest risk of early death.
 Additionally, people who take benzos for six months or more—whether under a doctor’s orders or recreationally—run an 84% higher risk of developing Alzheimer’s.

 Benzodiazepine Addiction